$85 $40 Save 53%

 Missoni x Converse Chuck Taylor All Star, 2009; Missoni x Converse Chuck Taylor All Star, 2011; Missoni x Converse Chuck Taylor All Star Fall/Winter Collection, 2014; Missoni x Converse Chuck Taylor All Star; 2015

 Kurt Cobain and Converse is one iconic pairing.
-The Nirvana frontman was always seen rocker a pair of Converse, making it one of the symbols that represent the grunge music.
+The Nirvana frontman was always seen rocker a pair of Converse shoes, making it one of the symbols that represent the grunge music.
 To honor the great musician and his legacy of music that never cease to inspire every new generation, Converse released the Kurt Cobain x Converse Collection.

 The collection showcases the scribbles and artworks that was from Cobain’s personal notebooks.
 The shoes featured in the collection offers a peek through the mind of the music genius, displaying a series of sketches of his lyrics that represents his hopes and dreams.
 The silhouettes also feature a fray detailing with the signature of Kurt Cobain embroidered subtly on the outer of the shoe.